Second Münster War: Background

-Bernhard von Galen led a invasion of the Dutch Republic 7 years prior to this war, although it was not as major as the second war.
-But after the Battle of Jipsinghuizen, Bernhard von Galen lost 300 of his men, he eventually was forced to accept the humiliating treaty of Kleve, in which he had to renounce his claim to Borculo, to reduce his army to 3.000 men, and promised 'eternal' peace between him and the Dutch Republic.
-Although the war was considered as a 'minor incident', it did show that the Dutch States Army had a lack of power and needed to be improved.
+Bernhard von Galen led an invasion of the Dutch Republic 7 years prior to this war, although it was not as major as the second war.
+But after the Battle of Jipsinghuizen, Bernhard von Galen lost 300 of his men, he eventually was forced to accept the humiliating treaty of Kleve, in which he had to renounce his claim to Borculo, to reduce his army to 3,000 men, and promised 'eternal' peace between him and the Dutch Republic.
+Although the war was considered a 'minor incident', it did show that the Dutch States Army had a lack of power and needed to be improved.

-But the eternal peace promised in 1666 would not last as Bernhard von Galen would become allied with Louis XIV to invade the Dutch Republic in 1672.
-Because on the 26th of may, 2 days after Louis XIV attacked Maastricht in 1672, Louis was able to bribe Bernhard von Galen to become allies with him, even though Bernhard was officially neutral during the war of Devolution.
+But the eternal peace promised in 1666 would not last, as Bernhard von Galen would become allied with Louis XIV to invade the Dutch Republic in 1672.
+Because on the 26th of May, two days after Louis XIV attacked Maastricht in 1672, Louis was able to bribe Bernhard von Galen to become allies with him, even though Bernhard was officially neutral during the war of Devolution.

 The French began their offensives in early May 1672 by attacking Dutch outposts in the Rhine to bypass Dutch defenses in the south and the Spanish Netherlands, and under the command of François-Henri de Montmorency or simply 'Luxembourg', took the cities of Kleve, Rheinberg, Orsoy, Emmerich, Rees and Wesel in just under a week.
 This was due to the garrisons being undermanned and barely equipped, these cities which were occupied by Dutch forces after the Thirty Years' War were ceded back to Brandenburg-Prussia after the war.